iamgweej/pwnablekr-writeups/readme.md

 I solved some of the challanges before I started doing write ups.
 These are still checked, but are styled like *this*.

+Credit is also due to the awesome [Itay Saadia](https://github.com/itaysaadia "Itay's GitHub"), who solved some of the challanges with me.
+Be sure to check him out!

 ## Toddler's Bottle

 * [X] *fd*